ymote/angular-phonecat-1/README.md

 Angular's dependency injector provides services to your controller when the controller is being constructed.
 The dependency injector also takes care of creating any transitive dependencies the service may have (services often depend upon other services).

-Note that the names of arguments are significant, because the injector uses these to look up the dependencies.